maximilian-ho/how-we-teach-ourselves/change_what_it_means_to_win.md

 Meanwhile, if our definition of winning is improving society, then everyone wins, because we want others to surpass us.
 This definition causes us to see life as a team effort and empower others.

 It's unlucky that destructive desires are wired into our brains.
-Hence, we must develop rational thinking to overcome these instincts, such as by reading books on social issues.
+Hence, we must develop rational thinking to overcome these desires, such as by reading books on social issues.